 Driving in the DRC

 Most expats will get around in the DRC by car.
 Even if places are within walking distance, it's normal to drive to the destination.
-Whether an expat drives themselves or hires a driver is another decision to make.
+Whether you drive yourself or hire a driver is another decision to make.

 Although Kinshasa's main streets are relatively clean, chaotic traffic and poorly maintained roads, especially outside the capital city, make driving hazardous.
 Driving is particularly dangerous during the rainy season from September to May, and road accidents are common.
-A four-wheel-drive vehicle is best if driving outside the main cities, and driving at night should be avoided.
+A four-wheel-drive vehicle is best if you're driving outside the main cities, and you should avoid driving at night.

-Roadblocks, both official and unofficial, are common, and expats should ensure that they carry all the necessary documents when travelling.
-Requests for bribes are not unusual, and caution is advised when dealing with security officials.
+Both official and unofficial roadblocks are common, and expats should ensure that they carry all the necessary documents when travelling.
+Requests for bribes are not unusual, so caution is advised when dealing with security officials.

 Air travel in the DRC